maksimustsinovich/digital-chief-test-case/README.md

 ### Relationships:

-* A Department can have multiple Employee's working in it.
+* A Department can have multiple Employees working on it.
 * An Employee can only work in one Department.

 ### Endpoints